Why Are My Plant Leaves Turning Yellow?

 Identify common houseplant pests from sticky leaves, webbing, specks, and leaf marks.

-Use plant signals to tell low light from direct sun stress and poor placement.
+Use leaf and soil clues to tell low light from direct sun stress and poor placement.

 Problem-solving guides for peace lilies, monsteras, fiddle leaf figs, and more.